mrfelixwong/nano-agent/README.md

 # 🤖 nano-agent: Learn AI Agents in One Sitting

+**Zero frameworks.
+Pure Python.
+Built for learning.**

-A minimalist AI agent implementation designed to teach core agentic design patterns.
-Read the entire codebase in under 30 minutes and understand how AI agents really work.
+A minimalist AI agent implementation that teaches core agentic patterns without LangChain, CrewAI, or any agent framework.
+Just 300 lines of readable Python you can understand in 30 minutes.

 ## 100% Local, Zero API Keys Required